ISUgenomics/elk_genomics/Notebook_Masonbrink/15_GenePrediction.md

 Lots of problems with braker installations/file formatting issues.
 A single bam file will progress through the entire prediction, but all files do not.
 I will try all rna-seq alignments only and eliminate the transcript alignments.
 Still no go, genemark fails on the ET_C_2 step with empty stop codon files.

-### Braker2 with all softmasked, recoded to only numbers
+### Align RNA-seq reades with softmasked genome, recoded to only numbers
 ```
 /home/rick.masonbrink/elk_bison_genomics/Masonbrink/17_Braker/11_AlignSoftmaskedRename